syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PopulatingItems.md

 ---
 layout: post
 title: Data Binding  in Syncfusion RadialMenu control for Xamarin.iOS
-description: Learn how to perform DataBinding, adding outer rim items, nested item, duration of the animation and other property usages in Syncfusion RadialMenu
+description: Learn how to perform DataBinding, adding outer rim items, nested item, duration of the animation and other property usages in SfRadialMenu
 platform: Xamarin.iOS
 control: SfRadialMenu
 documentation: ug